brokelyn/whatTimeIsIt-telegram-bot/README.md

 ### Python-Telegram-Bot

-In this project we are using a framework from github which implements the telegram api.
-Thanks for this awesome framework!
+We are using a project from Github which implements the Telegram API for python.
+Thanks for this awesome project!
 Link to them https://github.com/python-telegram-bot/python-telegram-bot